Chuddington/COMP317Notes/README.md

 LaTeX math mode capabilities and it's ability to grow/shrink topics.
 Of course, if you have another editor that is capable of reading .org files with all of it's features (if such a thing exists), then by all means use that.
-.org files are simple files otherwise and can be read in most text editors.
+.org files are simple files otherwise and can be read in most text editors just like a plain .txt file.

 ### PDF
 If you want to read the information on something a little more portable than a